 A life of constant travelling with the luxury of working wherever you travel to doesn’t have to be a fairy tale anymore.
 If you’re just getting into the digital nomad world, here are the 17 best digital nomad jobs for beginners you should consider:

 For good reason, affiliate marketing is one of the most popular digital nomad jobs for beginners.
-It’s a great way to make money while you travel because all you need is a laptop and internet connection to get started.
+It’s a great way to make money on the road because all you need is a laptop and internet connection to get started.

 As an affiliate marketer, you earn a commission on product sales by promoting products on your blog or social media channels.